 À partir du 27 mai 2015, le Centre Pompidou dévoile une nouvelle présentation de ses collections modernes, de 1905 à 1965.
 Ce parcours profondément renouvelé renoue avec une progression chronologique marquée par de grands jalons historiques.
 Il offre au visiteur de suivre le fil des figures, des œuvres et des mouvements qui ont écrit l’art moderne, en compagnie d’autres passeurs qui ont contribué à faire l’histoire de la modernité.

-July 14 (Friday) 1:00 am - February 5 (Sunday) 1:00 am
+July 14 (Friday) 1:00 am - November 5 (Sunday) 1:00 am

 Gallery Delaive is proud to announce Sam Francis: 25 portraits.
 Sam Francis’ (1923- 1994) career spanned approximately 50 years and includes a staggering amount of paintings, drawings and prints.
 Mostly famous for his abstract action paintings, influenced by the work of Clyfford Still and Jackson Pollock, this exhibition aims to show a different side of the artist Sam Francis, showing a series of (self)portraits, painted throughout his career.

 Interested in Jungian psychology, Francis was committed to the exploration of his interior life.
 Carl Gustav Jung, a former student of Sigmund Freud, developed a unique form of psychotherapy, called analytic psychology.
 In the 1970’s Francis began working with Jungian therapists allowing his unconscious to dictate his process and painting matrix compositions as well as a number of selfportraits.
 Some of these selfportraits were shown at Galerie Kornfeld und Klipstein in Bern, Switzerland, in 1977.